 Chi squared tests – Goodness of fit tests and contingency tables, degrees of freedom.

 The Mathematics Department believes that all pupils should be able to think about how to apply their knowledge of mathematical topics to solve problems.
 All pupils have the chance to take part in the UKMT Mathematics Challenges (All Year 8 and selected Year 7 in the Junior Challenge, all Year 10 and top set Year 9 in the Intermediate Challenge and all Lower Sixth Maths students and any Upper Sixth Maths students who opt to take it in the Senior Challenge).
 The department also sends teams to the Team Maths Challenge competitions and in 2012/13 our Junior Team qualified for the National Final and our Year 10 team qualified for the Midlands Final, in 2013/14 our Senior Team qualified for the National Final and our Year 10 team won the Midlands Final and in 2015/16, our Senior Team again qualified for the National Final.
+In 2018/19 our Junior Team qualified for the National Final.

 The department is an Institutional member of the Mathematical Association and is represented on both the UKMT Council and the UKMT Challenges Committee.